EducationMobileGamification

 The design challenge had three layers:

 Making finance feel un-intimidating.
-Financial topics carry emotional weight — people feel anxious, ashamed, or bored when confronted with money concepts they don't understand.
-The app's tone, visuals, and interaction patterns all needed to counteract that anxiety.
+Financial topics carry emotional weight — people feel anxious, ashamed, or inadequate when confronted with money concepts they don't understand.
+Our design needed to address this emotional barrier, not just the educational content.

 Building a habit loop.
 Downloading an education app is easy.
 Opening it every day is hard.
 I needed to design a system of incentives — streaks, rewards, progress — that gave users a reason to come back daily without feeling manipulative.